isotopp/isotopp.github.io/_posts/2020-09-23-mylogin-cnf.md

 - mysqldev
 - database
 ---
-MySQL uses connection parameters from a number of possible sources.
+MySQL uses connection and config parameters from a number of possible sources.
 The easiest way to find out where it is looking for config files is to run

 {% highlight console %}
 $ mysql --help | grep cnf